-As the founder of Women Ministering, I have a lot to say about the subject of women in ministry and thus do a great deal of thinking about, considering and reflecting on being a woman in ministry.
+As the founder of Women Ministering, I have a lot to say about the subject of women in ministry and thus do a great deal of thinking about, considering and examining my own reflections of a woman in ministry.
 At the same time, I realized that my reflections on a lifetime of ministry as a woman are the source of my zeal to see others navigate this privilege more easily than I did.

 What Does It Mean to Reflect on Something?

 Recently, God started showing me some things about ‘reflecting.’
 I have written another blog – What Does It Mean to Reflect – that goes into the meaning of reflecting and how we can use it to take our thoughts captive and you might want to read it as well.

 One of the definitions of ‘reflect’ is to think deeply or carefully about.
 That is what I am doing in my reflections as a woman in ministry.

 As I have said before, women have always been in ministry.
 Today, that may hold a slightly different meaning since most people equate it with being a Pastor in a position of authority over others.